jialunzhang-psu/ptx-90-parser/README.md

 also ships with a small companion CLI that prints module summaries and optionally emits a tree representation of the parsed PTX.

+## TODO

+- Currently we have a heavy AST that lists every PTX instruction, for the purpose of comprehensive analysis and transformation.
+Later we will add a feature option to bring back the lightweight AST.

 ## Features

-- Parses PTX source into rich Rust data types for downstream analysis or transformation
+- Parses PTX source into rich Rust data types for downstream analysis or transformation.
-- Distinguishes directives, statements, and instructions in kernel bodies
+- The types and parsers for PTX instructions are generated from the PTX specification under `crates/parser-gen/ptx_syntax`.
-- Provides a CLI (`ptx-parser-bin`) that reports module statistics and outputs a tree view
+- Provides a CLI (`ptx-parser-bin`) that reports module statistics and outputs a tree view.

 ## Library quick start